When a marriage comes to an end in Singapore, one crucial aspect that requires close attention is the division of matrimonial assets.

 Can assets acquired before marriage be considered as matrimonial assets?

-Yes, assets acquired before the marriage can be considered matrimonial assets if they have been used for the benefit of both spouses and their children or if they have been substantially improved during the marriage by either spouse or both.
+Yes, assets acquired before the marriage can be considered matrimonial assets if they have been used for the benefit of both spouses or their children or if they have been substantially improved during the marriage by either spouse or both.

 Read more: Matrimonial Assets before Marriage